 Gregory’s work has been honoured with numerous design awards including: Architizer Awards, Governor General’s Medal in Architecture, BC Lieutenant Governor’s Medals in Architecture and Vancouver Urban Design Awards.

-A member of the Royal Canadian Academy of Arts and a Fellow of the Royal Architectural Institute of Canada, Gregory holds a Bachelor of Architecture with Distinction from Carleton University.
+Elected to the Royal Canadian Academy of Arts and a Fellow of the Royal Architectural Institute of Canada, Gregory holds a Bachelor of Architecture with Distinction from Carleton University.
 He studied at McGill University’s Master of Architecture Program in History and Theory, has taught at the University of British Columbia and the Emily Carr University of Art + Design, is a lecturer for various universities and industry events, and has published three books: Towards an Ethical Architecture, Body Heat and, most recently, Citizen City.

 Please contact Gregory through Kseniia Ivanova.firstname.lastname@example.org